Example of mapping Salesforce to the PassFort API

 What needs to be mapped?

-These are the key PassFort entities, objects, and fields to map:
+These are the most important PassFort entities, objects, and fields to map:

 profiles: Entities that represent the individuals and companies applying to your products.

-collected_data.customer_ref: An optional field on the profile.
+collected_data.customer_ref: An optional parameter on the profile.
 Use it to add your own unique identifier that you're using for the profile.

 applications: An array of objects that exists on each profile.
 Each application is its own object in the array.